influxdata/docs-v2/content/influxdb/cloud/reference/internals/security.md

 ## Application and service security

+InfluxData maintains the following application and service security controls:

 ### Internal access controls

 - Administrative privileges are restricted to named groups of authorized users.